s-schaner/SkyFall/README.md

 and placing your selected interface into monitor mode.
 You can choose the desired channel, SSID and encryption method before starting packet capture via aircrack-ng utilities.
+On Windows, scanning relies on `netsh` while monitor mode is not supported; on Linux `iwlist` and aircrack-ng utilities are used.

 To bundle as a single executable you can use PyInstaller: